pop-eax/blog/all_collections/_posts/2020-08-01-h-cktivitycon-ctf-specialorder.md

 **now it's time to ship the code and deploy** nope it's not :P

-I sent a message to john that it ended and he told it would be better if I dockerized to they can deploy it easily so now I had another task I didn't think of
+I sent a message to john that it's done, and he told it would be better if I dockerized so they can deploy it easily now I had another task I didn't think of

 I tried to do some stuff with docker but most of them fucked up so I decided to get help from a friend who can actually use docker decently and plus he was working with the infra team on the CTF so I sent a message to `MEhrn00` and he sent